El Mundo de

 An indigenous group that resides in the Sierra Nevada, they base their lifestyles on a belief in "Aluna" or "The Great Mother," their creator figure, who they believe is the force behind nature.
 The Kogi understand the Earth to be a living being, & see humanity as its "children."
 They say that our actions of exploitation, devastation, & plundering for resources is weakening "The Great Mother" and leading to our destruction.

-This Aspect is a reimagined take on the Kogi’s dress, seem through the brutalist lens of A El Mismo.
+This Aspect is a reimagined take on the Kogi’s dress, seen through the brutalist lens of A El Mismo.
 It explores & references their cosmology, and their enlightened understanding & relationship to the Earth & Nature.
 Through the outfit’s transformation, you see the Aspect starting out as a human, and becoming an extension of the divine, reaching enlightenment, the 3rd Aspect of Los Divinos.

 El Iluminado is manifested by the following future relics -